 So What Do I Do?

 If you live in southern New Jersey and want a lawyer to represent you to fight a bank levy, call my office at 856-432-4113 or contact me through this site to schedule an appointment to come in.
-You could also download my free Bank Levy Survival Kit to fight it yourself!
+Be aware, however, that there is a $200 fee for the consultation.

 Want more information on how to fight back with your creditors?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!